 - Macs lead the industry when it comes to device security

 macOS does not have some sort of secret software recipe that makes it impervious to viruses and malicious files.
-Here are some examples of malware developed specifically for macOS in the past year:
+Here are some examples of malware developed specifically for macOS in recent years:

 What types of malware can Macs get?